jjvanzon/Circular-Language-Spec/spec/commands/commands-example-diagrams.md

 Because public object, parameters, always come with an indication of the parameter passing, you may not need to express the objects’ being private, because it might be obvious: if they do not have a parameter passing, then they are private.

-### Command References in an Inactive Clause
+### Command References in an Inactive Nested Command

 ![](images/5.%20Commands%20Example%20Diagrams.034.png)

-The large square is a command definition, the inactive clause is in.
-The square inside the large square is the clause.
-The inactive clause contains two squares, which are the command references.
+The large square is a command definition, the inactive nested command is in.
+The square inside the large square is the nested command.
+The inactive nested command contains two squares, which are the command references.
 They are actually *public* command references.
-This makes the command references parameters of the inactive clause.
+This makes the command references parameters of the inactive nested command.
 The command references have object lines, solid ones, going outside, ending at an access mark.
 Those object lines are indications of parameter passing, indicating that the command references are so called Reference parameters.
 Parameter passings are explained in the *Parameters* articles.
-The parameters are not filled in, because an inactive clause is a dormant command definition.
+The parameters are not filled in, because an inactive nested command is a dormant command definition.
 Only in a call to the dormant command definitions, the parameters are filled in.

-### Command References in an Active Clause
+### Command References in an Active Nested Command

 ![](images/5.%20Commands%20Example%20Diagrams.035.png)

-The large square is the command definition, that the active clause is in.
-The diamond is the active clause.
-The smaller squares inside the diamond are command references in an active clause.
+The large square is the command definition, that the active nested command is in.
+The diamond is the active nested command.
+The smaller squares inside the diamond are command references in an active nested command.
 They are actually *public* command references.
-This makes the command references parameters of the active clause.
+This makes the command references parameters of the active nested command.
 The command references have object lines, solid ones, going outside, ending at the targets of the command references.